 VIDEO: U.S. 2nd and 3rd in Team SBX

 U.S. teams of Nate Holland/Nick Baumgartner and Jonathan Cheever/Seth Wescott finished second and third respectively in the FIS Snowboard World Cup team snowboardcross in Veysonnaz, Switzerland.
 The Canadian team of Fagan/Robanske won the race.

 |Snowboarding Athletes » Nate Holland||

 Nate Holland Websites

 Athlete Photo Gallery

-With seven X Games gold medals, Nate Holland has enough precious metal to gild his driveway.
+With eight X Games gold medals (and three bronze), Nate Holland has enough precious metal to gild his driveway.
 Born and raised in northern Idaho, Holland developed a taste for adventure at a young age, and that need to live on the edge has fueled him throughout his career.
 A snowboardcross specialist, Holland defines the sport’s chaotic style by going all-out in every race.